5 Bathroom Cleaning Tips

 Whether you love it or hate it, cleaning your bathroom is an essential part of every household routine.
 We’ve pulled together our top 5 cleaning tips to take your bathroom, from grime-y to shiny!

-The showerhead is a key player of your shower, however it can be forgotten about, it’s not until your standing underneath mid shower that you notice all the grime that’s built up.
-If you live in a “hard” water area, limescale can build up fairly quickly, check out our Hard or Soft Water Blog for more information.
+The shower head is a key player of your shower, however it can be forgotten about, it’s not until your standing underneath mid shower that you notice all the grime that’s built up.
+If you live in a “hard” water area, limescale can build up fairly quickly.

 It might seem odd, but white vinegar is the answer to all your limescale problems.